baricks/opentodiscussion/README.md

 ## Goals

-We’re excited about the potential to use this card deck as a way to ignite informal and interactive broader conversations about how scientists, academics, and practitioners are thinking about working open.
-With this game, we want to encourage more people to have face-to-face, candid discussions about both the challenges and advantages of working open.
-The goal of this project is to use this card deck at conferences, meetups, NGOs, universities, and research institutes to ignite new conversations.
+We’re excited about the potential to use this card deck as a way to ignite informal and interactive broader conversations about how scientists, academics, and practitioners are thinking about Open Science.
+With this game, we want to encourage more people to have face-to-face, candid discussions about both the challenges and advantages of Open Science.
+The goal of this project is to develop a card deck to be used at conferences, meetups, NGOs, universities, and research institutes to ignite new conversations.

 ## Opportunities to help